nanocurrency/nano-docs/docs/running-a-node/beta-network.md

 <span id="release-candidate-builds"></span>
 <span id="development-builds"></span>
+<span id="latest-beta-builds"></span>
 ## Testing Builds

+Most of the resources needed to participate on the beta network can be found within the `#beta-xxxxxxx` channels on our [Discord server](https://chat.nano.org).
+As much of the discussion, planning and engagement happens here, all participants are highly encouraged to join there.

+### Binaries

-In addition to the Docker details above, the latest binary builds of the node for the beta network are shared in the #beta_announcements channel on our [Discord server](https://chat.nano.org) and updated below for easy reference.
+In addition to the Docker details above, the latest binary builds of the node for the beta network are shared in the `#beta_announcements` channel on our [Discord server](https://chat.nano.org).
 These assets are also available on the [GitHub repository Releases page](https://github.com/nanocurrency/nano-node/releases) under `RC#` and `DB#` tags, which can also be used to manually build if necessary.

-Additional details for services who wish to test their integrations on the beta network for proper migration between releases can be found in the [Release Notes area](/releases/node-releases/#release-notes).

-### Latest Beta Builds

---8<-- "current-beta-build-links.md"

 ### Beta fund distribution

 The funds used for testing transactions on the beta network are generated from a new genesis block and distributed in bulk to various testers running nodes on the network.
-Given the large number of transactions done during testing the ledger can grow quite large and will be restarted from scratch between releases and/or as needed.
-As a result, previously distributed beta Nano are no longer useful and need to be redistributed again.

-For small amounts suitable for most basic integration, you can get beta Nano from the beta faucet here: https://beta.nano.org/faucet/.
-If you plan to consistently run a node on beta and want to participate in consensus as a Representative, please connect with `Zach - ATX#0646` or `Dotcom#9351` in the #beta-net channel on our [Discord server](https://chat.nano.org).
+For small amounts suitable for most basic integration, you can get beta Nano from the `#beta-faucet` channel on Discord.
+If you plan to consistently run a node on beta and want to participate in consensus as a Representative, please connect with `Zach - ATX#0646` or `Dotcom#9351` in the `#beta-net` channel on our [Discord server](https://chat.nano.org).

 ### Beta ledger file